FAQ

 How do I prepare if my loved one has memory loss or dementia?

 Act quickly.
+Start with the guide on Alzheimer’s and Dementia.
 The sooner you document preferences, the more empowered they feel.
 Involve doctors and attorneys now, while your loved one can still participate.
 Tools like the Personal Care Plan Worksheet help guide these sensitive conversations.
 You’ll need additional resources beyond the scope of my work.

 -